Fireworks Safety ~ National Council

 Urges Consumers to Practice Safe and Responsible Use of Consumer Fireworks During Their Fourth of July Festivities

 Using consumer fireworks on our nation’s birthday is as traditional as cookouts and parades.
-And it is equally safe if a few common sense rules are followed, says Nancy Blogin, President of National Council on Fireworks Safety.
+And it is equally safe when a few common sense rules get followed, says Nancy Blogin, President of National Council on Fireworks Safety.
 “We want consumers to be safe from beginning to end when enjoying their fireworks.
 We want there to be a safe place to shoot, to have a designated shooter that takes responsibility for the show and to have the fireworks disposed of properly.”

 - Parents and caretakers should always closely supervise teens if they are using fireworks.